Kuingsmile/word-GPT-Plus/README.md

 You need to apply for qualification first, please go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to apply for qualification.

-You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google PALM2 API.

-Google Gemini Pro API's api key is the same as Google PALM2 API's api key, and the free version is currently limited to 60 requests per minute.
+You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google Google Gemini Pro API, and the free version is currently limited to 60 requests per minute.

 Groq's api key can be applied for at [https://console.groq.com/keys](https://console.groq.com/keys).